iamrajee/px4_ros_com_ros2/README.md

     make
     source source.sh
     ```
     > It will create new package .
-Run it as `./createpkg.sh newpkg_name`
+Run it as `./createpkg.sh newPkgName`

 * ## tftree.sh
     ```